linkedin/rest.li/guide_restli_server.md

 ```
 @RestMethod.Get
-public V myGet(K key, `QueryParam("myParam") String myParam);
+public V myGet(K key, @QueryParam("myParam") String myParam);

 @RestMethod.Get
 public GetResult<V> getWithStatus(K key);
 ```

-Note that each resource may only provide one implementation of each CRUD method (for exampoe, it is invalid to annotate two different methods with
+Note that each resource may only provide one implementation of each CRUD method (for example, it is invalid to annotate two different methods with
 @`RestMethod.Get`).

 ### Things to Remember about Free-Form Resources